OpenFn/docs/blog/2023-08-14-OS4H-case-study.md

  Peter Ricketts, CEO at OS4H, says the Dominica-based team provides sustainable solutions designed to meet the needs of organizations in small island developing states (SIDS) that will strengthen their health management operations.
 While OS4H specializes in digital health implementations for the Caribbean, their team of IT specialists also works across other sectors, including education and agriculture.

 > “At OS4H, our mission is to improve health outcomes by matching the right technologies to the problems and build the supporting framework around it to ensure it is implemented and sustained over the long run.
-We believe in making high quality data and information available to those who need it, where they need it, and when they need it in a sustainable manner.”  -Peter Ricketts
+We believe in making high quality data and information available to those who need it, where they need it, and when they need it in a sustainable manner.”  - Peter Ricketts